ncbi/cxx-toolkit/pages/ch_proj.md

     new_project <name> <type>[/<subtype>] [builddir]

-***NOTE***: in NCBI, you can (and should) invoke common scripts simply by name - i.e. without path or extension.
+[NOTE](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=NOTE): in NCBI, you can (and should) invoke common scripts simply by name - i.e. without path or extension.
 The proper script located in the pre-built NCBI C++ toolkit directory will be invoked.

 This script will create a startup makefile for a new project which uses the NCBI C++ Toolkit (and possibly the C Toolkit as well).
 Replace `<type>` with `lib` for libraries or `app` for applications.